Special Events in Tulsa

 sound within your event venue as outlined in your permit

-- Loud and unreasonable noise at any time of day or night
+- Unreasonably loud noise at any time of day or night (including

 - A police officer that determines noise from your event is

-offensive to others may require you to lower or discontinue the
+unreasonably disturbing to others may require you to lower the

 noise even though you have a permit allowing such use.